The most award winning

 For people with serious illnesses, and those without access to routine medical care, participation can make a significant difference in their care.

 Yet for many women, participation in medical research studies is still not an option.
-More than a decade after the NIH issued guidelines encouraging the inclusion of women as subjects in clinical research, they still are not fully represented in clinical trials that determine which drugs and treatments get marketed in this country.
+More than a decade after the National Institutes of Health (NIH) issued guidelines encouraging the inclusion of women as subjects in clinical research, they still are not fully represented in clinical trials that determine which drugs and treatments get marketed in this country.

 Although progress is being made, advocates say, women still have a lot of catching up to do after decades of historical, cultural, and legal barriers that excluded them from both the benefits and risks of participation in medical research.

-In fact, until 1993, regulations by the FDA prohibited the inclusion of women of childbearing age as subjects in early clinical trials.
+In fact, until 1993, regulations by the U.S. Food and Drug Administration (FDA) prohibited the inclusion of women of childbearing age as subjects in early clinical trials.
 Those regulations have since been changed and the restriction removed, thus allowing more women to be included in clinical trials, but the results are only now being felt.

 Though more women are being recruited and are participating in clinical trials, there is little evidence that researchers are examining the data to look for any differences in response that might be linked to gender, Marts says.

 "That is sort of the follow-up issue to inclusion," she notes.
 "What’s the point if you are not going to at least look to see if there is a difference?"

 Historically, women were excluded from participation as research subjects because of the risk untested agents posed to their future children, says Georgia Sadler, MBA, PhD, clinical professor of surgery in the Cancer Prevention and Control Program at the University of California-San Diego, and director of the center’s community outreach program.
 Even today, investigators must take painstaking steps to ensure that participants are not pregnant when a trial starts and they understand the importance of not becoming pregnant during the course of the trial.